 In the projective case, Theorem \ref{thm:2EDdegree} leads us to a more precise description of the lowest term of the ED polynomial, with reasonable transversality assumptions.
 In particular, the factor corresponding to $(X^\vee\cap Q)^\vee$ is always present.
 If $X$ is a hypersurface, an additional factor corresponding to $X$ appears, see the following Theorem.

 \begin{theorem*} Let $X\subset\PP(V)$ be an irreducible variety and suppose that $X$ and $X^\vee$ are transversal to $Q$.
-Let $u\in V$ be a data point. \begin{enumerate} \item $\mathrm{[{\bf Theorem}\ \ref{thm:eqdual codim X greater than 1}]}$ If $\mathrm{codim}(X)\ge 2$, then $(X^{\vee}\cap Q)^{\vee}$ is a hypersurface and
+Let $u\in V$ be a data point. \begin{enumerate} \item $\mathrm{[{\bf Theorem}\ \ref{thm:eqdual codim X greater than 1}]}$ If $\mathrm{codim}(X)\ge 2$, then $(X^\vee\cap Q)^\vee$ is a hypersurface and

-up to a scalar factor, where $g$ is the equation of $(X^{\vee}\cap Q)^{\vee}$.
-Moreover $X\subset (X^{\vee}\cap Q)^{\vee}$. \item $\mathrm{[{\bf Theorem}\ \ref{thm:eqdual}]}$ If $X$ is a hypersurface, then
+up to a scalar factor, where $g$ is the equation of $(X^\vee\cap Q)^\vee$.
+Moreover $X\subset (X^\vee\cap Q)^\vee$. \item $\mathrm{[{\bf Theorem}\ \ref{thm:eqdual}]}$ If $X$ is a hypersurface, then

-up to a scalar factor, where $f$ is the equation of $X$ and $g$ is the equation of $(X^{\vee}\cap Q)^{\vee}$. \end{enumerate} \end{theorem*}
+up to a scalar factor, where $f$ is the equation of $X$ and $g$ is the equation of $(X^\vee\cap Q)^\vee$. \end{enumerate} \end{theorem*}

 The transversality assumption is necessary in Corollary \ref{cor: degree constant term}, as it is shown by Example \ref{ex: ED poly dual Veronese} dealing with the Veronese variety, studied by the second author in \cite{Sod}.
-In this case the degree of $X^\vee$ is greater than $\mathrm{EDdegree}(X)$, so that a formula like in Theorem \ref{thm:2EDdegree} cannot hold. \S 7 closes with other considerations regarding tensor spaces.
+In this case the degree of $X^\vee$ is greater than $\mathrm{EDdegree}(X)$, so that a formula like in Theorem \ref{thm:2EDdegree} cannot hold.
+Section 7 closes with other considerations regarding tensor spaces.

-Last \S 8 considers the case of matrices.
-In Theorem \ref{thm: EDpoly matrices} we interpretate the polynomial $\det(t^2I_UU^\mathsmaller{T}-)$ as ED polynomial of the variety of corank one matrices.
+Last Section 8 considers the case of matrices.
+In Theorem \ref{thm: EDpoly matrices} we interpret the polynomial $\det(UU^\mathsmaller{T}-t^2I_m)$ as ED polynomial of the variety of corank one matrices.
 Example \ref{exa:ortoinvariant} regards orthogonally invariant matrix varieties studied in \cite{DLOT}.